Exhibition and sale on behalf of OneKind | Breeze Art Gallery, Jenners, Edinburgh

 Eyes are the most important part of any animal or portrait painting to Michelle and she will complete them fully, getting the expression right before working on the rest of the picture.

-Soft pastels are her favourite medium as they don’t require any drying time and offer a soft definition ideal for fur & feathers although she also works in watercolour and occasionally oils and acrylics.
+Soft pastels are her favourite medium as they don’t require any drying time and offer a soft definition ideal for fur and feathers although she also works in watercolour and occasionally oils and acrylics.

 One of the leading Equine Portrait Painters in Scotland, Madeleine works with breeders and owners of the top horses and ponies in the country.